aavieux/portfolio-s3/README.md

 The software quality side includes many factors such as:

-//TODO add alternatives
 1. Integrated Development Environments (IDEs):
     Choosing the right IDE for the technologies and languages you will use is crucial for a pleasant and easy work.
 I have schosen IntelliJ, because it is a perfect fit for the technologies I am using for the backend of my individual project, by having all the necessary plugins and tools to make my work lighter and more comfortable.
+One alternative was Visual Studio, which is also a very good IDE, but I didn't choose it this time, because I wanted to try something new.
    One more product that I have used from JetBrains is Webstorm.
 My frontend side is developed on different IDE, because it needs different kind of tools.
 The reason why I am using mostly JetBrains products is because I have worked with them before and I never had any     performance issues with them and everything just works as expected.

 2. Version Control Systems: